-There are many types of annuities for retirement, and can be a smart decision for retirees.
+There are many types of annuities that can be a smart decision for retirees.
+Today, we are diving into the different types of annuities for retirement

 Disclosure